swuttipat/github_practices/README.md

   * Upload to github

 Update#5:
-  * edit from 'readme-edits' branch
+  * edit from 'readme-edits' branch on github website